Wuhan Coronavirus: Akin to normal flu, can spread during the incubation period even before the onset of symptoms.

 The incubation period is up to 2 weeks, according to WHO.

-Most infected patients experience milder symptoms such as sneezing, running nose, cough, sore throat along with headache, malaise and/or fever lasting for a couple of days, but few have a severe illness, including pneumonia and respiratory failure.
+Most infected patients experience milder symptoms such as sneezing, running nose, dry cough, sore throat along with headache, malaise and/or fever lasting for a couple of days, but few have a severe illness, including pneumonia and respiratory failure.
 The principal cause of breathlessness in them is the fact that the virus does not attack the throat alone.
 It attacks the lung tissue as well.
+A few may experience nausea and/or vomiting and diarrhoea too.

 According to a report published in the Lancet, one-third of the patients landed up in the intensive care unit; and around 15% of these succumbed to the infection.
 Almost all presented with fever, more than two-thirds had a cough and nearly 50% had weakness or muscle ache.
 More than 50% had shortness of breath.